Please Note: Due to the ongoing COVID-19 pandemic, this Learning Summit has been restructured as an online event, October 5-6, 2020.

 - Identify problems and issues associated with the adult learning cycle and pathways

 - Begin to develop an understanding of flexible learning ecosystems that include recognition of prior learning, competency-based, education, and program design best practices

-Participants who complete the Learning Summit will receive a Certificate of Completion.
+Participants who complete the virtual Learning Summit will receive a Certificate of Completion.